Meet the doctors

 Dental or orthopedic devices, such as mouthguards and splints, can also help treat TMD.
 These devices help to reduce jaw muscle tension and protect the teeth from grinding or clenching.

-If you are suffering from TMJ and TMD, please get in touch with us to schedule a consultation with Dr. Pavlicic and Dr. Singh.
+If you are suffering from TMJ and TMD, please get in touch with us to schedule a consultation with Dr. Pavlicic and Dr. Ogata.
 We will be happy to answer any of your questions and help you make the best treatment plan for your oral health.

 Botox for TMJ Relief